serbaut/terraform/website/source/docs/providers/cloudstack/r/ssh_keypair.html.markdown

     within a CloudStack account.
 Changing this forces a new resource to be created.

-* `public_key` - (Optional) The path to a public key that will be uploaded the remote machine.
+* `public_key_openssh` - (Optional) The public key data in OpenSSH `authorized_keys` format.
 If this is omitted, CloudStack will generate a new key pair.
+Changing this forces a new resource to be created.

+* `public_key` - (Optional, Deprecated) The path to a public key that will be uploaded the remote machine.
+If this is omitted, CloudStack will generate a new key pair.
+Changing this forces a new resource to be created.
+This attribute is deprecated, please use `public_key_openssh` with [`file()` interpolation function](/docs/configuration/interpolation.html#file_path_) instead.

+* `project` - (Optional) The name or ID of the project to register this key to.
 Changing this forces a new resource to be created.

 ## Attributes Reference